 If your employer contributes to a superannuation scheme for your benefit, those contributions may mean that your employer does not need to contribute to a KiwiSaver scheme for you (or may mean your employer contributes at a lower rate to a KiwiSaver scheme for you).
-This will be the case if your employer provided employees with access to that superannuation scheme before 17 May 2007 and:
+This will be the case if your employer provided you:

-- your employer employed you before 1 April 2008, and before then made (or agreed to make) contributions to the superannuation scheme for your benefit; or - you are covered by a collective agreement that was in force before 17 May 2007 and has yet to expire, under which your employer is required to contribute to the superannuation scheme for your benefit.
+- with access to that superannuation scheme before 17 May 2007; and - employed you before 1 April 2008, and before then made (or agreed to make) contributions to the superannuation scheme for your benefit.